NguyenAndrew/Enzyme-Cucumber-React/README.md

 ---

-Q: If you knew about WebDriver, why did you bother even making this gigantic setup anyway?
+Q: If WebDriver exists, why use this setup?

 A:

 * From the front page of webdriver.io, "WebdriverIO lets you control a browser or a mobile application with just a few lines of code."
 In other words, WebDriverIO lets you do end-to-end testing https://marmelab.com/blog/2016/04/19/e2e-testing-with-node-and-es6.html

-* This guide showind how to configure Cucumber to execute tests on a unit level, which benefits both businesses and developers.
+* This guide showind how to configure Cucumber to execute tests on a unit level, which benefits both businesses and developers (Explained in more detail below).

 ---